Best All-Around eCommerce Platform

 Your main resource for help, however, is Shopify’s excellent Help Center.

 If you opt for Shopify’s Plus plan (we’ll talk more about that in a second), then you’ll receive your own dedicated support agent, known as an MSM (merchant success manager).

-They act as your personal point of contact, and are intended for enterprise-level businesses who may have a more complex set-up process.
+They act as your personal point of contact and are intended for enterprise-level businesses that may have a more complex set-up process.

 Truth be told, if you’re looking for something free, Shopify won’t be able to help – you’re better off checking out Big Cartel.

 But, if you’re looking for a robust yet flexible online store builder that can help you grow your sales and manage administrative tasks, Shopify is a great choice.

 Shopify offers a 14-day free trial alongside three core pricing plans: Basic Shopify, Shopify, and Advanced Shopify.

 Plans range from $29 to $299 depending on the number of tools and support you need.
 The price also changes if you subscribe on a monthly or annual basis: